GaloisInc/grease/doc/dev/tests.md

 2. `llvm-bc/`: LLVM bitcode files (via `grease`'s LLVM frontend).
 Each of these test cases has the file extension `*.bc`.
-Files in this directory may specify additional flags to be passed to the C compiler using the special comment `// CFLAGS: `, e.g., `// CFLAGS: -g`.
+Files in this directory may specify additional flags to be passed to the C compiler, see "Embedded C compiler flags" below.

 3. `arm`: AArch32 machine-code CFGs (via `macaw-aarch32-syntax`).
 Each of these test cases has the file extension `*.armv7l.cbl`.